Grójec

-Grójec is a town in eastern Poland, located in the Masovian Voivodeship, about 40 km south of Warsaw.
+Grójec is a town in east-central Poland, located in the Masovian Voivodeship, about 40 km south of Warsaw.
 It is the capital of the urban-rural administrative district Grójec and Grójec County.
 It has 16,674 inhabitants (2017).
 Grójec surroundings are considered to be the biggest apple-growing area of Poland.
 It is said that the region makes up also for the biggest apple orchard of Europe.
-Statistically, every third apple sold in Poland is grown in Grójec – a unique local microclimate provides for their beautiful red colour.
+Statistically, every third apple sold in Poland is grown in the Grójec area – a unique local microclimate provides for their beautiful red colour.

 History

 In the 11th and 12th centuries, Grójec was the seat of a castellany, which was then moved to Czersk.
 It was granted town rights in 1419 by Duke Janusz I of Warsaw from the Piast dynasty.
+In the early modern period, a trade route connecting Warsaw and Kraków ran through the town.
+It was one of the busiest routes in Poland.